katylouise/rps-challenge/README.md

 # RockPaperScissors

 A Rock Paper Scissors game built using Ruby and Sinatra, and tested with RSpec and Capybara.
 There are two versions of the game: classic Rock Paper Scissors, and the extended Rock Paper Scissors Lizard Spock.
-There is also a single player version of a two player version.
+A user can also choose single player or two player mode.

 ## Getting Started